0mar0mrani/music-player/readme.md

 # Music Player
 This is a music player where you can manage playlists.
+This was built with HTML, CSS and JS.

 ## Features
 - Create, delete and name playlists.